osamaAbdullah/paste-image/README.md

 ## Issues
-  if you found any issues please on an issue.
+  if you found any issues please open an issue.

 ## Screenshots